NotYetGames/DlgSystem/README.md

 # DlgSystem (Dialogue System) Plugin

-Master branch Unreal version: 4.16
+Master branch Unreal version: `4.16`

+NOTE this branch was backported from the `4.18` version and it is not maintained.

+Main regression from the `4.18` (February 12 2018) is that you can't set dialogue history from blueprints, otherwise things should work normal.

 ## Features: